seintzx/cybersec/hackerrank/javascript-10-days/README.md

-# 10-Days-of-Javascript
+# 10 days of javascript

-My Code Solutions to HackerRank 10 Days of Javascript.
+My code solutions to hackerrank 10 days of javascript.